dbh/az-104-reference/VM/vm_avail_zones.md

 * each zone
   * 1+ data centers
 * min of 3 zones in a region
-* zone redundant svcs replictae apps/data across zones to protect from single points
+* zone redundant svcs replicate apps/data across zones to protect from single points
 * With Availability Zones, Azure offers industry best 99.99% VM uptime SLA.

 ## Impl